-- Rice is not intercropped because it needs different soil conditions than maize and is a core / cereal crop.

-- Ecological zones

-- Three zones in Nigeria means there are three different cereal crops depending on ecological conditions

-- o Maize

-- o Rice

-- o Yams

-- Seed sourcing

-- Maize is sourced from three or four major suppliers that require orders to be put in around a 3-12 months

-depending on the seed.
-All seeds are sourced from commercial seed suppliers.
-Mostly sourced

-domestically, but some may be imported.

-M&E / Key Performance Indicators, Challenges

-- Repayment rates (Emmanuel) - o Farmers prefer to repay in lump sums rather than steady payments, and to do so after they harvest their economic crops.
+- Maize is sourced from three or four major suppliers that require orders to be put in around a 3-12 months depending on the seed.
+All seeds sourced from commercial seed suppliers.
+Mostly sourced domestically, but some may be imported. - M&E / Key Performance Indicators, Challenges - Repayment rates (Emmanuel) - Farmers prefer to repay in lump sums rather than steady payments, and to do so after they harvest their economic crops.
 Almost no farmers are selling their maize.
 They are using the maize for their own food consumption.
 The excess quantity they produce per 1AF participation allows them to have supplies to last throughout the year.
 Before 1AF, many farmers faced food insecurity problems because they lacked enough maize to make it through the whole year.
 We confirmed this with multiple farmers in the field, and with 1AF Field Agents and Field Managers.
 To repay the 1AF loans, farmers sell their cash crops (mostly yams), which gives them liquidity late in the year.
 We observed a meeting of Field Agents who reported good progress in this area (Minna).
-They are currently at 70% repayment and expect to be at 97% by the end of January.
-For Mokowa district there are at 50% repayment rate, and also expect to be at 97% by the end of January. - o 2022 projected to be 97% repayment rate.
+They are currently at 70% repayment and expect to be at 97% by the end of the January.
+For Mokowa district there are at 50% repayment rate, and also expect to be at 97% by the end of January. - 2022 projected to be 97%.
 Improving over time.
-Learned that they should target repayments around times when farmers have liquidity (i.e. after yam harvest) - 2021 96.2% repayment.
-Lower than usual due to flood or drought. - o Repayment rates will always be less than 100% due to farmer deaths, which results in loan forgiveness. - Farmer to agent ratio - Minna: 590 FOs for 17,791 farmers (1:30) - Mokwa: 450 FOs for 6300 farmers (1:14) - Identification - There is no consistent national identification system for farmers, making it difficult to track who has enrolled, who is renewing, etc. Working on a biometrics / fingerprinting system that 1AF can use via tablet.
-Many forms of ID are available in Nigeria, which makes tracking difficult, therefore no good customer relationship management process is in place.
-1AF is trying to find a bank partner who will do biometrics work in the field so the farmers can get a CDN ID number (ID number issued by Nigeria's central bank).
-This would allow 1AF to identify farmers in a consistent way and make sure defaulting farmers don't re-enroll in subsequent years using different IDs.
-This has not happened often yet, however there is concern that people will learn they can do this in the absence of a biometrics ID system.
+Learned that they should target repayments around times when farmers have liquidity (i.e. after yam harvest) - 2021 96.2%.
+Lower than usual due to flood or drought. - Repayment rates will always be less than 100% due to farmer deaths, which results in loan forgiveness. - Farmer to agent ratio

+Minna: 590 FOs for 17,791 farmers (1:30)

+Mokwa: 450 FOs for 6300 farmers (1:14)